mrisher/smtp-sts/mta-sts.md

 send, or in a background task that runs daily or weekly), an attacker would have to foil policy discovery consistently over the lifetime of a cached policy to prevent a successful refresh.

+Additionally, MTAs should alert administrators to repeated policy refresh failures long before cached policies expire (through warning logs or similar applicable mechanisms), allowing administrators to detect such a persistent attack on policy refresh.

 Resistance to downgrade attacks of this nature--due to the ability to authoritatively determine "lack of a record" even for non-participating